The-Scripters-Guild/ForgeWiki/README.md

 ## Why is this here?

-This allows for a more structured contribution pipeline for the ForgeHub wiki than is currently in place via the site itself, it also acts as a back up of the information on the site.
+This allows for a more structured contribution pipeline for the Forge wiki than is currently in place via the site (ForgeHub) itself, it also acts as a back up of the information on the site.
+It was the original plan to update the wiki there or migrate to a new platform hosted by ForgeHub, but it was deemed more apt to partner with Halopedia and contribute to their already stellar collection of Halo reference material.
+This currently only exists as a drafting space while new structure is planned and implemented on Halopedia proper.

 ## How do I contribute?